instructor-ai/instructor/docs/blog/posts/openai-distilation-store.md

 ## Conclusion

-API Model Distillation, combined with Instructor's structured output capabilities, offers a powerful way to create efficient, specialized models.
-By leveraging Instructor's seamless integration with OpenAI's API, you can easily incorporate this feature into your existing workflows, improving both performance and cost-effectiveness of your AI-powered applications.
+API Model Distillation with Instructor's structured output creates efficient, specialized models.
+Instructor's integration with OpenAI's API allows you to incorporate this feature into workflows, improving performance and cost-effectiveness of AI applications.

 Remember to check [OpenAI's documentation](https://platform.openai.com/docs) for the latest information on API Model Distillation and best practices for creating and using distilled models.